Light Clients for Lazy Blockchains

 We assume that every transaction in the dirty ledger is unique and there are no duplicate transactions.
 Under this assumption, a \coracle on top of the Nakamoto longest chain consensus protocol can be instantiated as follows.
 Since the construction below also applies to protocols that output a chain of blocks, we will refer to the longest chain as the \emph{canonical} chain.

 The blockchain consists of a header chain, each header containing the Merkle tree root, \ie the transaction root, of the transactions organized within the associated block.
-The ordering of the blocks by the header chain together with the ordering imposed on the transactions by each Merkle tree determine the total order across all transactions.
+The ordering of the blocks by the header chain together with the ordering of the transactions by each Merkle tree determine the total order across all transactions.
 Thus, to query the \coracle with the two transactions $\tx$ and $\tx' \neq \tx$, the verifier first downloads all the block headers from the honest provers and determines the canonical stable header chain.
 Then, it asks a prover if $\tx$ immediately precedes $\tx'$ on its dirty ledger.

-To affirm, the prover replies with: \begin{itemize} \item the positions $i$ and $i'$ of the transactions $\tx$ and $\tx'$ within their respective Merkle trees, \item the Merkle proofs $\pi$ and $\pi'$ from the transactions $\tx$ and $\tx'$ to the transaction roots, \item the positions $j \leq j'$ of the block headers containing these transaction roots, on the canonical stable header chain. \end{itemize}
+To affirm, the prover replies with (a) the positions $i$ and $i'$ of the transactions $\tx$ and $\tx'$ within their respective Merkle trees, (b) the Merkle proofs $\pi$ and $\pi'$ from the transactions $\tx$ and $\tx'$ to the transaction roots, (c) the positions $j \leq j'$ of the block headers containing these transaction roots, on the canonical stable header chain.

-Then, the verifier checks that the Merkle proofs are valid, and accepts the prover's claim if and only if either of the following cases hold: \begin{enumerate} \item the two blocks are the same, \ie, $j'=j$, and $i'=i+1$, \item otherwise, the two blocks are consecutive, \ie, $j'=j+1$, and $i$ is the index of the last leaf in the tree of block $j$ while $i'$ is the index of the first leaf in the tree of block $j' = j + 1$. \end{enumerate}
+Then, the verifier checks that the Merkle proofs are valid, and accepts the prover's claim iff either of (1) the two blocks are the same, \ie, $j'=j$, and $i'=i+1$, or (2) otherwise, the two blocks are consecutive, \ie, $j'=j+1$, and $i$ is the index of the last leaf in the tree of block $j$ while $i'$ is the index of the first leaf in the tree of block $j' = j + 1$.

 If no prover is able to provide such a proof, the oracle returns \emph{false} to the verifier.
 The oracle's soundness follows the ledger safety.

 The above is one example instantiation of a \coracle. \iflong Appendix~\ref{sec:coracle-constructions} gives proofs of completeness and soundness for the \coracle as well as notes on how it can be implemented on different blockchain protocols. \else Proofs of completeness and soundness for the \coracle are available in the full version of this paper. \fi